Seymour Ginsburg: Biography

 Seymour Ginsburg received his B.S. from City College of New York in 1948, where along with fellow student Martin Davis he attended an honors mathematics class taught by Emil Post.
 He earned a Ph.D. in Mathematics from the University of Michigan in 1952, studying under Ben Dushnik.

 Ginsburg's professional career began in 1951 when he accepted a position as assistant professor of mathematics at the University of Miami in Coral Gables, Florida.
 He turned his attention wholly towards computer science in 1955 when he moved to California to work for the Northrop Corporation.
 He followed this with positions at the National Cash Register Corporation, Hughes Aircraft, and System Development Corporation.

 At SDC, Ginsburg first concentrated on the theory of abstract machines.
 He subsequently formed and led a research project dedicated to formal language theory and the foundations of Computer Science.
 Members of the research group included: Sheila Greibach, Michael A. Harrison, Gene Rose, Ed Spanier, and Joe Ullian.
 The work that came out of this group distinguished Computer Science theory from other fields, putting Ginsburg at the center of what became the theoretical Computer Science community.

 It was during the SDC years that a young Jeff Ullman spent one summer working for Ginsburg, learning both formal language theory and a broad approach to research in computer science theory.
 Al Aho credited Ullman's summer with Ginsburg as being highly influential on Aho's career in Computer Science.
 In an interview, Aho recalled that there was little Computer Science at Princeton University while he was studying for his PhD.
-However, after Ullman returned from his summer with Ginsburg, he stated that Ullman "essentially taught Hopcroft, and me, formal language theory".
+However, after Ullman returned from his summer with Ginsburg, Aho stated that Ullman "essentially taught Hopcroft, and me, formal language theory".

 Ginsburg joined the faculty of University of Southern California in 1966 where he helped to establish the Computer Science department in 1968.
 He was awarded a Guggenheim Fellowship in 1974 and spent the year touring the world, lecturing on the areas of theoretical Computer Science which he had helped to create.
 Ginsburg was named the first Fletcher Jones Professor of Computer Science at USC in 1978, a chair he held until his retirement in 1999.
 He continued his work on formal language theory and automata through the 1970s.

 At USC in the 1980s, Ginsburg created a research group dedicated to database theory.
 He organized the first PODS (Symposium on Principles of Database Systems) in Marina del Rey in 1982 and was a moving force at the conference into the 1990s.
 He was honored with a surprise session at the 1992 PODS on the occasion of his 64th birthday.
 A festschrift edited by Jeff Ullman was created in his honor for the occasion.

 Ginsburg's career ended suddenly in 1999 when he was diagnosed with the onset of Alzheimer's disease.
 He retired from active teaching and became Professor Emeritus of Computer Science at USC.
 He spent his last years in declining health until dying on December 5, 2004.